mansz81/mansz81/README.md

 ## Install

-You can also [fork](https://github.com/kefranabg/readme-md-generator) & take a look at the [Installation guide](https://github.com/kefranabg/readme-md-generator/blob/master/INSTALL.md)
+You can also [fork](https://github.com/kefranabg/readme-md-generator/fork) or take a look at the [Installation guide](https://github.com/kefranabg/readme-md-generator/blob/master/INSTALL.md)

 ## Author